vibranthq/pagedjs-cli/README.md

 --outline-tags [tags]             Specifies that an outline should be generated for the resulting PDF
-                                  document. [tags] specifies which HTML tags should be considered for that outline. "h1,h2" will trigger an outline with "h1" tags as root elements and "h2" elements as their childs.
+                                  document. [tags] specifies which HTML tags should be considered for that outline. "h1,h2" will trigger an outline with "h1" tags as root elements and "h2" elements as their children.
 --additional-script <script>      Additional script tags which are added to the HTML document before
                                   rendering.
 This is useful for adding custom pagedjs handlers.
 The option can be repeated. (default: [])